munal5923/FinGuard-AgentOps/README.md

 The project demonstrates how to safely deploy autonomous LLM agents in high-risk environments — where prompt injection, data exfiltration, and hallucination are not theoretical risks, but engineering constraints that must be solved at the infrastructure layer.

 > **Note:** This is an active research project.
-The core platform (Phases 1–4) is fully implemented and functional.
-Additional phases covering adversarial red-teaming, Kubernetes deployment, and advanced orchestration are currently in development.
+The core platform (Phases 1–5), including the ASMO orchestrator and Kubernetes deployment templates, is fully implemented and functional.
+Additional phases covering adversarial red-teaming and cascading failure simulation are currently in development.
 See the [Roadmap](#roadmap) for details.

 ---